Chalet | 1 bedrooms | sleeps 2

 Oswestry boasts one of the finest Iron Age hill forts in Britain and is reputed to be the birthplace of Guinevere, wife of King Arthur.
 With a rich heritage of ley lines, stone circles and pagan sites, myths and legends abound.
 A welcome booklet tells some of the stories of local, lost palaces, ghostly minstrels, giants and faerie folk.

-Be prepared for a holiday to remember!
+Be prepared for a holiday to remember and a warm welcome!

 |Size||Sleeps up to 2, 1 bedrooms|